Performave/Otto/core_concepts/typography.md

 Typography is crucial when designing a website.

-It's really easy to choose a color that looks **not great** and choose an incorrect font size, which makes it hard for visitors to understand the visual hierarchy.
+It's really easy to choose a color and fontsize that doesn't create contrast, which makes it hard for visitors to understand the visual hierarchy.

 # Text types
 | Type | Size (pixels) | Color (hex) | Font | Uses |